ecmwf/ecflow/docs/glossary.rst

       The repeat variable name is available as a generated variable.

-      The **repeat date** defines additional generated variables (from ecflow 4.7.0), which are scoped with prefix of the variable name i.e.:
+      The **repeat date** defines additional generated variables (from ecFlow 4.7.0), which are scoped with prefix of the variable name i.e.:

       .. code-block:: shell